Multimedia Use and Transformativeness

 The following, while not necessarily made from footage ripped from DVDs, are arguably examples of transformative multimedia uses:

-DJ Earworm - United State of Pop 2009 (Blame It on the Pop) - Mashup of Top 25 Billboard Hits
+DJ Earworm - United State of Pop 2017 (How We Do It) - Mashup of Top 25 Billboard Hits

 A remix video featuring news footage from Hurricane Katrina, set to Legendary K.O.'s music remix of Kanye West's "Gold Digger"